The Importance of Being a Data-Informed Leader

 Coaching Done Well at Scale

-Finally, we need to ensure that we are only satisfied with tools and options for coaching that can be replicated at scale.
+We need to ensure that we are only satisfied with tools and options for coaching that can be replicated at scale.
 Since we know that the power of coaching is available and right for every person, we need to ensure that the solutions we choose are only those solutions that can be provided within the current context of time and money constraints.
 For example, the lengthy coaching cycle that includes multiple observations and conferences per strategy for one teacher might be effective, but it is not scalable.
 Research has proven that this type of coaching cycle is not affordable over time for everyone (source).

 As a leader, ask the questions that will ensure you get the results you are promising – from the coaching your stakeholders are supporting through taxpayer dollars.
 To continue to justify coaching positions, accurate and solid data on the coaching process is critical.